svenvc/zinc/zinc-http-components-paper.md

-In the subsection about submitting HTML forms we already saw how POST is used to send either a ZnApplicationFormUrlEncodedEntity or ZnMultiPartFormDataEntity containing structered data to a server.
+In the subsection about submitting HTML forms we already saw how POST is used to send either a ZnApplicationFormUrlEncodedEntity or ZnMultiPartFormDataEntity containing structured data to a server.

 Apart from that, it is also possible to send a raw entity to a server.
 Of course, the server needs to be prepared to handle this kind of entity coming in.